 Our Steady Steps programmes are aimed at anyone aged over 65 that has either previously suffered a fall or might be worried about falling in the future.

-Hood Park Leisure centre (two programmes run here)
+Hood Park Leisure centre (three programmes run here) - one with spaces

 What is Steady Steps?